top of page

 Great Expectations

-I was sad.
-This was the evidence of my career.
-Proof of the positions I had held throughout my 42-year career.
-I had worked over 85k hours, yet my length of service awards, resumes, position descriptions and training certificates held no interest for anyone other than me.
-And even my interest had waned over recent years.
-But did that warrant them being reduced to ashes?
+I felt sad.
+All of these papers detailed milestones and events of my 42-year career.
+I’d worked over 85,000 hours, yet my length-of-service awards, resumes, position descriptions, and professional certifications held no interest for anyone other than me.
+Yet did that warrant them being reduced to ashes?

-I was relieved.
-I discarded my annual performance objectives.
-Those performance standards had been the source of my angst throughout my entire career.
-Management's achievable expectations always morphed into self-imposed unrealistic expectations.
+I felt relief as I tossed my annual performance reviews in the fire.
+Those performance evaluations had been the source of my angst throughout my entire career.
+Achievable expectations set by management always morphed into self-imposed, unrealistic expectations.
 I had to achieve excellence at all times and in all tasks.
-Mistakes weren't acceptable and when I made even the smallest mistake, it would haunt me for days and scream of my failure.
-With the documents now in the discard pile, I no longer had to bear the weight of continuous perfect performance in the workplace.
+I deemed mistakes unacceptable; the smallest error would haunt me for days and scream of my failure.
+Now, with the documents destined for destruction, I could exhale.
+I no longer wore the chains of performing perfectly in the workplace.

-I wadded up a few more sheets and tossed in the fire.
-The paper writhed in response to the heat.
+I wadded up more papers and tossed them in the flames.
+The paper ball writhed in response to the heat.

 "That's what I did my entire career," I thought.
 "I writhed under the heat of perfection."

-As I stoked the fire, I had an ah-ha moment.
-I realized my striving didn't begin or end in the workplace.
-I'd been living with great expectations my entire life.
+As I jabbed the paper deeper into the flames, I had a huge ah-ha moment.
+My striving for perfection didn't begin or end in the workplace; I'd been living with great self-expectations of perfection my entire life—and I was still living with it!

-A child of a career Marine, I was introduced to good order and discipline at a very young age.
-Every toy had its place; if it was out of place, I was punished.
-There was no questioning, no excuses or no talking back.
+As a child of a career Marine, I was introduced to good order and discipline at a very young age.
+Every toy had its place; if it was out of place, it was thrown away.
+There was no questioning, no excuses, no talking back.
 I was expected to do what I was told the minute I was told to do it, and to do it right the first time.
-I quickly learned good behavior was pleasing and the reward was love.
-Mistakes or misbehavior was disappointing and I wasn't good enough to be loved.
+I quickly learned that good behavior was pleasing and the reward was love.
+Mistakes and misbehavior meant I wasn't good enough to be loved.

-The flame consumed the paper and the fire burned hot, so hot I had to step back several feet.
+Suddenly, the flames erupted and consumed the papers.
+The fire burned hot—so hot that I had to quickly retreat several feet.
 In a matter of minutes, only ashes remained.

 Recent Posts